 Computed tomography (CT) scan: In this, the patient is placed in a scanner and beams of X-rays image the inside of the abdomen from all sides.
 These images are then computer-processed giving an accurate representation.
 Contrast injected into the blood enhances these images.

-Magnetic resonance imaging: Instead of x-rays It uses radio waves, and strong magnetic fields.
+Magnetic resonance imaging: Instead of x-rays it uses radio waves, and strong magnetic fields.

 Positron emission tomography (PET) scan: Cancer cells take up a larger amount of glucose.
 Here, injected radioactive glucose (18F-fluorodeoxyglucose; FDG) binds to the tumour, and then the patient is imaged.
 The images are computer-processed and combined with CT images, giving us a CT image with bright tumours.